robocomp/robocomp/doc/FAQ.md

 So you are informed, please first read [the Contributing Guide](../CONTRIBUTING.md), and the documentation for the project.
 [Here](https://robocomp.github.io/web/blog) you can see the list of projects for Google Summer of Code for some ideas on what is needed.
 If you need additional help, drop a message on [Google Groups](https://groups.google.com/forum/?hl=es#!forum/robocomp-dev) or [Gitter](https://gitter.im/robocomp).

 If you make your own project with Robocomp, we would love to hear about it.
-Tell us at robocomp.team@gmail.com.
+Tell us on [Gitter](https://gitter.im/robocomp).

 ## What kind of work can you do to improve Robocomp?